-The Australasian Recycling Label is an evidence-based system for Australia and New Zealand, that provides you with easy to understand recycling information when you need it most.
+The Australasian Recycling Label (ARL) is an evidence-based system for Australia and New Zealand, that provides you with easy to understand recycling information when you need it most.
 It removes confusion, saves you time and reduces waste going to landfill.

 How Does It Work?

-There are three types of labels:
+There are three types of label classifications:

 Why Do We Need It?